[CSRD] E3-3: Targets related to water

 E3-1 (Policy): Establishes the commitment to reduce freshwater reliance in vulnerable regions.

-E3-2 (Action): Details the €2M investment in a closed-loop cooling system at a specific Spanish facility.
+E3-2 (Action): Details the investment in a closed-loop cooling system at a specific facility.

-E3-3 (Target): Sets the goal.
-For example, reduce freshwater withdrawal at the Spanish facility by 50% by 2028.
+E3-3 (Target): Sets the measurable goal (e.g., reduce freshwater withdrawal at that facility by 50% by 2028).

 5. Bottom line